Ortlund-Laboratory/SARS-CoV-2-Structure/Raw Rosetta Data/DD/README.md

 See paper for a discussion on how the data was generated from stripped_6wzo_renum_0117.pdb.
-Our cartesian folder is available upon request from adkeith@emory.edu or eaortun@emory.edu.
+Our cartesian folder is available upon request from adkeith@emory.edu or eaortlun@emory.edu.